makrai/notes/cui-25-speech-language-models-survey-acl.md

         (Radford+ 2023; Le+ 2020)
     1. Cumulative error, particularly during the transition between ASR and LLM (Fathullah+ 2024; Tang+ 2024)
-* Speech Language Models (SpeechLMs, Figure 1b).
-Specifically, SpeechLMs
-  * encode speech waveforms directly into speech tokens (Section 3.1).
-This
-  * capture both semantic and paralinguistic information from audio, thereby
-  * SpeechLMs then model these tokens autoregressively (Section 3.2), without
-  * Finally, the generated tokens are synthesized back to speech (Section 3.3).
-    This integrated approach eliminates the need to chain three separate modules, significantly reducing latency.
-By working directly with the encoded speech tokens, SpeechLMs effectively mitigate the cumulative
+* SpeechLMs (Components: Sec 3)
-  * training is integrated with the speech encoding, whereas the training of the
+* training is integrated with the speech encoding
 * potential to enable real-time voice interactions,
   * allowing the model to be interrupted by users or to speak simultaneously
-  * taxonomy (Figure 2).
-We explore the various
+* taxonomy (Figure 2)

-    * components that constitute their architecture (Section 3) and the
-    * training recipes (Section 4) involved in their development.
-We aim to elucidate the current state of the field by analyzing these models from
+# 2 Problem Formulation

+# 3 Components in SpeechLM (Fig 1b)

+## 3.1 SpeechLM encode speech waveforms directly into speech tokens

+* speech tokens capture both semantic and paralinguistic information from audio,

+## 3.2 SpeechLMs then model these tokens autoregressively

+## 3.3 Finally, the generated tokens are synthesized back to speech

+# 4 Training recipes involved in their development

-    * metrics to evaluate SpeechLMs (Section 5) and discuss the
+# 5 Metrics to evaluate SpeechLMs

-    * challenges and future directions in this area, hoping to prov (Section 6)
+# 6 Challenges and future directions in this area